Andrew Simms

 Andrew Simms is an author, political economist and campaigner.

-His books include The New Economics, Ecological Debt: Global Warming & the Wealth of Nations, Tescopoly: How One Shop Came Out on Top and Why it Matters, Do Good Lives Have to Cost the Earth? and Cancel the Apocalypse: The New Path to Prosperity.
-Most recently he co-authored Economics: A Crash Course, a beginner’s guide to the subject from a heterodox perspective.
+His books include The New Economics, Ecological Debt: Global Warming & the Wealth of Nations, Tescopoly: How One Shop Came Out on Top and Why it Matters, Do Good Lives Have to Cost the Earth? and Cancel the Apocalypse: The New Path to Prosperity, and Economics: A Crash Course, a beginner’s guide to the subject from a heterodox perspective.
+Most recently he co-authored Badvertising: Polluting Our Minds & Fuelling Climate Chaos.

 A political economist and environmentalist, Andrew studied at the London School of Economics and has written widely on the political economy of both global and local economies, and sat on the board of the Transition Network.
 He coined the phenomenon of ‘Clone Town Britain’ and led NEF’s work on the ‘Great Transition’.
 New Scientist magazine called him a ‘master at joined up progressive thinking.’